Erin’s Recipe Rundown

 Grits in a pot with cheese, and cream cheese grits mixed together

-• After the 20-minute cooking time, remove the grits from the heat and add the cream cheese, cheddar cheese, and butter.
-Stir until the cheeses have fully melted.
+• Add cheese.
+Remove grits from heat and add the cream cheese, cheddar cheese, and butter.
+Stir to combine and add salt and pepper to taste.

-• Heat a nonstick skillet over medium heat and grease it with nonstick cooking spray (or 1 teaspoon of melted butter).
-Crack the eggs into the pan (or as many as will fit) and cover with a lid.
-Cook for 2-3 minutes, or just until the large egg whites have set.
+• Make eggs.
+Crack eggs into a greased pan and cover with a lid.
+Cook just until the large egg whites set.
 Serve over the top of the grits.

 Cream cheese grits in a pot